Bongaigaon

-Bongaigaon (/bɒŋˈɡaɪɡaʊ/) is a major city in the Indian state of Assam.
+Bongaigaon (/bɒŋˈɡaɪɡaʊ/) is a town and administrative headquarters of Bongaigaon district in the Indian state of Assam.
 Its urban area spans across Bongaigaon and Chirang district.
-The city also serves as the gateway of the North-East Frontier Railway Zone with its New Bongaigaon Junction railway station, the second biggest railway station in North-East India.
 It also acts as the district headquarters of Bongaigaon district and commercial and industrial hub of the west part of the state of Assam.
-Bongaigaon is one of the most populated urban agglomerations in Assam, alongside Guwahati, Jorhat, Dibrugarh and Silchar.
+The New Bongaigaon Junction railway station is the 3rd largest railway station in Northeast Frontier Railway zone which is one of the major railway zones in India.